 Eurostar ski train to the French Alps

-There's a Eurostar ski train from London to Bourg St Maurice in the French Alps once a week in winter, although from winter 2023/24 this will involve a change in Lille onto a Eurostar (formerly Thalys), see the Eurostar Ski Train page.
+There's a Eurostar ski train from London to Bourg St Maurice in the French Alps once a week in winter, although this now involves a change in Lille onto a Eurostar (formerly Thalys), see the Eurostar Ski Train page.

 -